Christian-ALLEGRE/WSJTXHelper/README.md

 I wrote this program to solve two problems i had using WSJTX in trying to get a QSO with Alaska :

-1) When I Call CQ, if the "EnableTX" button is still checked within the 2 seconds of the end of the trame, users that reply to me changes my configuration so that WSJTX will reply to them instead of continuing my call to Alaska at next transmission period.
+1) When I Call CQ, if the "EnableTX" button is still checked within the 2 seconds of the end of the frame, users that reply to me changes my configuration so that WSJTX will reply to them instead of continuing my call to Alaska at next transmission period.
    Than was anoying...